Paradoxdotexe/vade-mecum/src/pages/docs/vale_of_myths.md

 | ---------------- | --------------------------------------------------------------------------- |
 | **Cast a Spell** | With a successful Magic check, cast a known spell and expend its cost in MP |

-Mages can hold a maximum number of Magic Points equal to their `Level x 2`.
+Mages can hold a maximum number of Magic Points equal to their level.
 During a Rest, a Mage can spend a Rest Activity to restore all of their missing Magic Points.

 Mages can only learn spells from a school of magic they know (see Class Perks) and that meet the Rarity threshold of their Magical Channel.